 Things to do Locally near Le Moulin sur Célé

-The house has a good amount of information on things to do in the local area.
+The house has a plenty of information on things to do in the local area.
 This is in a basket under the table as you go into the main house.

 It includes local restaurants (in various price ranges), shops, markets, antique/bric-à-brac emporia, fairs and festivals, museums, medieval villages, towns and castles, as well as cultural and sporting activities of all kinds in the surrounding area.